addventa/ChatScriptDeploy/README.md

 ### What does Travis do ?

 There is a .travis.yml which is our travis file to auto-release the bot.
-Travis is triggered at each commit on the branch 'openSource', execute the packaging script and create a release from a tag.
+Travis is triggered at each commit on the branch 'master', execute the packaging script and create a release from a tag.

+The .travis.yml file need the scripts in release folder to create and commit release on github.

 * [Travis Documentation](https://docs.travis-ci.com/) - For more informations.